Sunday, March 23, 2025

 Friend: Oh yeah, I remember how you had to adjust a lot with that.
 Time management was an issue then too, huh?

 Me: Exactly!
 And, also, filming the dance scenes, I kept struggling with not showing up in the mirror.
-It was so tricky to get the angles right without accidentally showing myself.
-It was the same issue I had with filming the dance scenes in Fallen Rhythm.
+It was so tricky to get the angles right without accidentally showing myself and this made me lose so much time because I had to keep reshooting.

 Friend: Yeah, that sounds tough!
 But did the blogs help with managing it all?

 Me: Actually, yes.
 The blogs really helped me stay on track.
-They forced me to break down the process into smaller pieces, which made it easier to focus on what I needed to do for my portfolio.
+They forced me to break down the process into smaller pieces, which made it easier to focus on what I needed to do .
 It kept me on top of things, so I wasn’t scrambling last minute.

 Friend: That’s actually a good way to look at it.
 So the blogs kept you organized?